Particular/docs.particular.net/nservicebus/sqlserver/configuration.md

 ### Via the configuration API - Pull mode

 The pull mode can be used when specific information is not available at configuration time.
-One can pass a `Func<String, ConnectionInfo>` that will be used by the SQL Server transport to resolve connection information at runtime.
+One can pass a function that will be used by the SQL Server transport to resolve connection information at runtime.

-snippet: sqlserver-multidb-other-endpoint-connection-pull
+snippet:sqlserver-multidb-other-endpoint-connection-pull

 ### Via the App.Config